elian1203/ezAuctions/README.md

 ## Developers
 Elian, Silverwolfg11

-## Website / Server
-Made for and used by http://urbanmc.net/

 ## Building
 Clone the project from github, then run `mvn clean package` in your terminal at the project directory to build the project.